nianticlabs/rectified-features/README.md

 Please cite the paper if you are using this dataset.

-The images, file pairs for evalation and ground truth poses for the 8 scenes are available at:
+The images, file pairs for evaluation and ground truth poses for the 8 scenes are available at:
 ```
 https://storage.googleapis.com/niantic-lon-static/research/rectified-features/StrongViewpointChangesDataset/scene1.zip